yehiahesham2938/Next-Scene/frontend/react/README.md

 # Next-Scene React App

-This is the React version of the Next-Scene movie discovery platform, converted from the original HTML/JavaScript implementation.
+This is the React version of the Next-Scene movie discovery platform

 ## Features